Table of Contents

 The Many Exquisite Squares Memories of Savannah’s Eerie Past

 The many squares of Savannah’s Historic District are a must-see for visitors to the city, as they offer a glimpse into Savannah’s rich history and Southern charm.
 Savannah’s Historic District is famous for its 22 picturesque squares, each with its own unique history and charm.
-These squares were originally designed in the 18th century as public spaces for citizens to gather and socialize.
+In the 18th century, these squares were designed as public spaces for citizens to gather and socialize.

 The Mansions of Lafayette Square in Savannah-Home to the Andrew Lowe House

-The square was laid out in 1837 and named in honor of Marquis de Lafayette, a French general who fought in the American Revolutionary War.
+In 1837, they established the square and named it in honor of Marquis de Lafayette, a French general who fought in the American Revolutionary War.
 He played a crucial role in the American Revolution.
 It’s home to the Andrew Low House and the Cathedral of St. John the Baptist.
 Historic homes surround the park, including the Andrew Low House, which is one of the most notable.
-On the west side of the Lafayette Square we found the Andrew Low House.
+We found the Andrew Low House on the west side of Lafayette Square.

 Many elegant mansions surround this square.
 We loved sitting by the green three-tiered fountain surrounded by a majestic oak and lush garden.
 The garden benches have a grand view of the Cathedral of St. John the Baptist.